kennytilton/spammer/ex-1.md

 # Exercise Group 1

 [Important!
 These instructions may need help.
 Please file an Issue if you have any problems with these exercises, including not being able to solve an exercise.
-As a pedagogic goad answers will not be provided, but you will get help from the author.]
+As a pedagogic goad answers will not be provided, but you will get help direct from the author.]

 ## The goal
 Our goal in this first group of exercises is to give the reader a hands-on feel for data flow programming, a subcategory of reactive programming in which individual properties are declared as functional formulas that are re-evaluated whenever necessary.